-Business Email Compromise (BEC) has become a major concern for organizations of all sizes, in all industries, all around the world.
+Business Email Compromise (BEC) has become a major concern for organisations of all sizes, in all industries, all around the world.
 In 2019, the FBI’s Internet Crime Complaint Center (IC3) recorded 23,775 complaints about BEC, which resulted in more than $1.7 billion in losses.

 BEC is perpetrated when attackers spoof a trusted identity to lure their targets into providing sensitive information and rerouting funds.
 Since these attacks rely on publicly available research and social engineering rather than malicious links or attachments, they can be especially hard to detect using traditional tools and methods.
 While these attacks have become more refined and targeted in recent years, there are a few telltale signs that can help these deceptive messages stand out.
 To successfully identify and protect against BEC attacks, keep these three common warning signs in mind: